Surgical Procedures: Surgery and Staging for Ewing Sarcoma

 - Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample in a laboratory.

 Ewing sarcoma spreads to other parts of the body through the tissue, lymph, and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
-Ewing sarcoma stages are described as localized or metastatic.
+Cancer stage tells how extensive the cancer is, how far it has spread, and what treatment course may be best.
+Ewing sarcoma stages are described as localized, metastatic, and recurrent.

 Surgery is often used to treat Ewing sarcoma.
-The procedure used will depend on many factors, including the size and location of the cancer.
-Your surgeon will talk to you about your specific procedure.
+The surgery you have depends on many things, such as the size and location of the tumor, your age, and more.

-- Limb Salvage Therapy for Localized Ewing Sarcoma: The cancer and some surrounding healthy tissue is removed using an incision (cut).
+- Limb Salvage Therapy for Localized Ewing Sarcoma: The cancer and some nearby healthy tissue is removed using an incision (cut).

-- Surgery for Metastatic or Recurrent Ewing Sarcoma: If Ewing sarcoma metastasizes or recurs, it often travels to the lungs.
-This condition may require removal of the affected areas of the lungs.
+- Surgery for Metastatic or Recurrent Ewing Sarcoma: If Ewing sarcoma metastasizes or recurs (comes back), it often travels to the lungs.
+The affected areas of the lungs may need to be removed.

 - Reconstructive Surgery: Skin grafts and prosthetic implants may be needed after surgery.

 - Rotationplasty: This is a procedure used in patients with cancer in their femur or tibia that leads to amputation.
-It is the rotation of the leg 180 degrees and reattachment to the thigh to have the ankle become a functioning knee joint.
+The leg is rotated 180 degrees and reattached to the thigh, so that the ankle becomes a functioning knee joint.

-At times, an internal prosthesis or bone graft may be needed.
-In cases of disease in the chest, a thoracotomy (removal of lung tumors) may be needed if the sarcoma has spread to the lungs.
-Some ribs may need to be removed and replaced with prosthetic material.
+At times, an internal (inside the body) prosthesis or bone graft may be needed.
+If there is cancer in the chest, a thoracotomy (removal of lung tumors) may be needed.
+Some ribs may need to be removed and replaced with a prosthesis.
 If the tumor is in the pelvis, the pelvis may need to be rebuilt.
 Your healthcare team will talk to you about the specifics of your surgery.

-What are the risks associated with Ewing sarcoma surgery?
+What are the risks of Ewing sarcoma surgery?

 As with any surgery, there are risks and possible side effects.
 These can be:

-- Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, not remember it and manage pain.
-Reactions can include wheezing, rash, swelling, and low blood pressure.)
+- Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to manage pain.
+Reactions can include wheezing, rash, swelling, and low blood pressure).

 - Bleeding.